26th October 2018

 How does your pulp become infected?

 Your tooth’s pulp becomes infected through a domino effect of decay and cavities.
 When you don’t brush your teeth regularly and don’t keep up a hygiene routine, plaque and bacteria build-up on your teeth.
 They eat away at your protective enamel, revealing the more sensitive layers of the tooth beneath.
-If these cavities are left untreated, the bacteria continue to burrow until they reach the pulp and cause infection there.
+If these cavities are left untreated, the bacteria continue to burrow until they reach the pulp and cause an infection there.
 Preventing these kinds of painful infections is incredibly simple – as simple as brushing your teeth twice a day and flossing once a day.
 Regular dental check-ups and hygiene appointments are also important to maintaining your dental health, so make sure you don’t become a stranger to your dentist!

 We always battle to save your natural tooth to provide you with cost-effective and beneficial treatments that don’t jeopardise your dental health.
 If you’re experiencing any of the symptoms above or would just like a routine hygiene appointment to stave them off, enquire online or speak to a friendly member of the team on 020 7622 5333 to book your appointment today.